Invoice factoring allows you to access funds trapped in your unpaid invoices. It is one of the most convenient ways to finance your small business.

 Factoring firms that work under a recourse contract are able to pursue your clients if they do not pay an invoice that has been funded.
 If they do not pay, your business is responsible for the amount owed.

-In contrast, non-recourse contract will allow the factoring company to pursue your client if they do not pay and they will not pursue you for the funds owed.
+In contrast, the non-recourse contract will allow the factoring company to pursue your client if they do not pay and they will not pursue you for the funds owed.
 However, a non-recourse contract typically requires you to have a reserve account that you must maintain at a certain level of funds.
 If your client does not pay, they will use the funds to cover the difference and require you to replenish the reserve account.
 Some factoring companies may not require you to maintain a reserve fund, but would instead have you pay for credit insurance on those funds added.

 Online Factoring vs. Offline Factoring